Keyword Prominence: Is It Ranking Factor in SEO?

 • Initial 100 words of the content

 These strategic placements are often the most conspicuous to users skimming the page or evaluating its relevance in search results.
-By highlighting the relevance of your content upfront, you can effectively capture users’ interest and address their needs promptly.
+By highlighting the significance of your content upfront, you can effectively capture users’ interest and address their needs promptly.

 Keyword Prominence vs Proximity vs Consistency